zeppelin/heroku-buildpack-emberjs/README.md

 The ember-cli-deploy buildpack requires the ember app to be using `ember-cli`.
 In addition, you can customize your build on Heroku by using the [ember-cli-deploy](http://ember-cli.com/ember-cli-deploy/) build pipeline.
 Fastboot is supported out of the box.
 The buildpack will build the assets, install any fastboot dependencies, and setup a default web process type to get you going quickly.

-When not using fastboot, the static buildpack uses nginx to efficiently serve static assets while also handling HTML5 pushState, proxying, and other [common fronend hosting configurations](https://github.com/heroku/heroku-buildpack-static#configuration).
+When not using fastboot, the static buildpack uses nginx to efficiently serve static assets while also handling HTML5 pushState, proxying, and other [common frontend hosting configurations](https://github.com/heroku/heroku-buildpack-static#configuration).

 ## Usage